ehsong/ehsong.github.io/_pages/about.md

 Besides the dissertation project, I have research interests in non-state service provision, political violence, political trust, and political institutions in authoritarian states with regional focus on China and East Asia (South and North Korea).

-I am also an avid learner of computational tools, and was accepted as a fellow at 2020 Insight Data Science Fellows Program in San Francisco.
+I am also passionate about creating impact through data analysis, and is currently a data science fellow at [Insight](https://www.insightdatascience.com).